Yellow lid bins - recycling

-Council’s yellow lid recycling bins are available in all areas for houses, duplexes, businesses and rural residents.
+Yellow lid recycling bins are available in all areas for houses, duplexes, businesses and rural residents.
+See what can go in your yellow bin.

 Yellow bins are collected every 2 weeks.
 (Businesses can request weekly collection).